 Risks of not implementing Control 3-1-2

 Failing to implement a BCM aligned to Control 3-1-2 exposes you to extended downtime, data loss, regulatory non‑compliance fines, contract breaches with customers, and reputational harm.
 For small businesses, a single prolonged outage—especially one affecting payments or client data—can be unrecoverable.
-Lack of documented tests and evidence also almost certainly means failing a Compliance Framework audit.
+Lack of documented tests and evidence also almost certainly means failing a ECC-2:2024 audit.

 Compliance tips and best practices